The DDR Museum

 A fascinating insight into daily life in the Eastern Bloc.

-A popular joke in East Germany involved Erich Honecker, leader of the German Democratic Republic, discussing hobbies with head of the feared Stasi secret police, Erich Mielke.
-Honecker says “I collect all the jokes about me”, to which Miekle replied, “Well we have almost the same hobby.
-I round up all those who tell jokes about you.”
+p class=”p1”>A popular joke in East Germany involved Erich Honecker, leader of the German Democratic Republic, discussing hobbies with the head of the feared Stasi secret police, Erich Mielke.
+Honecker says “I collect all the jokes about me”, to which Miekle replied, “Well, we have almost the same hobby.
+I collect all the people who tell jokes about you.”

 In the DDR every facet of life was state controlled.
-You can listen to bands such as Karat and Puhdys recorded on the state owned Amiga label, that took the place of banned Western music.
-Polyester clothes were bought from the Dederon fashion catalogue, that featured the latest in uniforms for the Free German Youth organizations alongside the state designed equivalent of 1970s fashions.
+You can listen to bands such as Karat and Puhdys recorded on the state-owned Amiga label, which took the place of banned Western music.
+Polyester clothes were bought from the Dederon fashion catalog, which featured the latest in uniforms for the Free German Youth organizations alongside the state-designed equivalent of 1970s fashions.

 One of the most ubiquitous symbols of East Germany was the Trabant car.
 Mass produced, another popular joke went that the best feature of a Trabant was a heater at the back to keep your hands warm whilst you pushed it.
 In the museum you can drive a period Trabant through a virtual simulated housing estate in East Berlin.